dthain/distsys-fa24/project.md

 **Submit your final report as a PDF via the Assignments tab in Canvas.
-The code for your final project should be checked into a (private) github repository that is shared with `dthain` and `tphung3`.
+The code for your final project should be checked into a (private) github repository that is shared with `dthain` and `ngandawa`.
 Clearly indicate the URL of your repository on the first page of your report.**